shobhitic/agentk/README.md

 bin/webpack-dev-server # in tab 2
 ```

+## Configuration

+Right now, the app only supports sending email through SMTP.
+Put your SMTP credentials in the `:smtp_settings` in encrypted credentials file.

 ## Backstory

 This was created during live streams at my YouTube channel.
 Link to the videos :-